Krakor92/some-custom-dataviews/jukebox/README.md

 #### CustomJS

-In addition to this folder containing the two files, you need to copy the `query.js` file and place it in a folder in your vault (I recommend the same `_js` folder).
+In addition to this folder containing the two files, you need to copy the `query.js` at the root of this repository and place it in a folder in your vault (I recommend the same `_js` folder).

 Then you'll have to go into the CustomJs plugin settings to designate the `query.js` file as compatible.